 Our Thrifty Thursday Posts of 2020 gave a lot of inspiration for some great Home Décor Items.
 I’m listing my favourite projects that you can easily make in a bit of spare time.

+Ar you looking for quick and easy décor items to make this year?
 We’ve had an entertaining year with our Less is More – Thrifty Thursday Collaboration posts.
 It is one project that I looked forward to every month!
-We got to create some pretty unique projects and most of them from items and materials we already had in stock!
-I was amazed to see, especially during these challenging times, what myself and my fellow designers came up with every month.
+We got to create some pretty unique projects and most of them were from items and materials we already had in stock!
+I was amazed to see, especially during these challenging times, what we came up with every month.
 It was really inspirational, and I look forward to another year of fun Thrifty Thursday posts next year as well.

 Let’s Dive into the Quick and Easy Home Décor Items

 As a fun way to end the year (and because we all took some time for the family these last couple of weeks and did not do new projects), I decided to list my 11 favourite quick and easy décor items from 2020’s Thrifty Thursday posts.
 Without further delay, let’s take a look.

 Are you looking forward to spring already?
 Then this wreath will brighten up your day.
 Elizabeth from A Well Purposed Woman upcycled a grapevine wreath and added some faux flowers and green stems to make a beautiful DIY spring wreath.
 Head over to see the full tutorial.